 Can I make this ahead for a dinner party?

-Yes–just remember to increase the ingredients because the recipe below is for one glass.
-The ratio for the caramel apple mocktail is 2:2:1.
-This means it’s equal parts apple cider and ginger beer with half as much homemade caramel sauce.
+Yes--just remember to increase the ingredients because the recipe below is for one glass.
+The ratio for this mocktail is 2:2:1.
+This means it's equal parts cider and ginger beer with half as much homemade caramel sauce.

 - On the day of the party, decorate the rims of the glasses, and prepare the cinnamon stick garnish (one per glass).

-- Warm up the caramel syrup in the microwave, then mix it with the cold apple cider in a glass pitcher.
+- Warm up the syrup in the microwave, then mix it with the cold cider in a glass pitcher.
 Stir until well combined, then refrigerate.

-- Just before serving, stir the apple cider caramel mixture in case there was any settling.
+- Just before serving, stir the cider mixture in case there was any settling.

-- Pour the apple cider caramel mixture in each glass until half full, then top up with the sparkling ginger beer.
+- Pour the cider mixture in each glass until half full, then top up with the sparkling ginger beer.
 Stir each glass with a long-handled spoon and top with a cinnamon stick.

 Start by making the homemade caramel sauce.
 (Click here to find out how.)
 Then measure out all your ingredients.

-Next, dip the rim of the glass in caramel sauce.
+Next, dip the rim of the glass in the sauce.